 After moulding the fruit and vegetables we attached a small nut to the back of the shape with some more polymer clay.
 Then we baked everything in the oven.

 Admittedly we aren’t actually growing all of the fruit and veg symbolised by the knobs, but moulding an onion or potato just seemed a bit boring.
-Just call it a creative licence.
+Just call it a creative licence and it’ll still be great seed storage even if the knobs aren’t 100% accurate.

-My favourite little knob is the banana.
-Considering I hate to eat them, it’s kind of surprising.
+My favourite little knob is the banana which, considering I hate to eat them, it’s kind of surprising.

 Jan’s favourite little cupboard knob (had to be careful how to word that) is the cherry one.